Property From the Golden Closet Auction

-Of course, this is but a small fragment of the 429 items for sale.
-However, it was a fun and interesting jaunt through Hollywood history, with some items dripping with Hollywood legend.
+Of course, this is but a small fragment of the 429 items for sale at auction.
+However, the fun and interesting jaunt through Hollywood history dripped with Hollywood legend.

-Ivory satin dress labeled Majorie Malone, which went unsold
+Ivory satin dress labeled Majorie Malone went unsold.

-Maureen O’Sullivan’s dress from “All I Desire" (unsold) and Ruth Roman’s dress from “The Far Country" (sold for $896)
+Maureen O’Sullivan’s dress from “All I Desire” went unsold and Ruth Roman’s dress from “The Far Country” sold for $896.

 Patrick Swayze’s ’20s ensemble from “To Wong Foo, Thanks for Everything!
 Julie Newmar” (unsold)

 Rudolph Valentino’s suit of lights, worn in his film “Blood and Sand”, sold for $51,200.